Adjustment of Status Checklist

 - Appropriate filing fee

-The additional specifics required depend on your exact situation.
+A copy of your government-issued identity document may also be necessary.
+The additional specifics may be required depending on your exact situation.
 Don’t hesitate to ask questions and double-check your information when you are completing this important application.

 Review Your AOS Interview Checklist